MicrosoftDocs/content-templates/templates/org/aac/aac-article-title-content.md

 > How do I need to think about managing, maintaining, and monitoring this long term?

 > REQUIREMENTS:
->   For a Reference Architecture, you must include all of these H3 sub-sections/WAF pillars: Reliability, Security, Cost optimization, Operational excellence, and Performance efficiency.
+>   For a Reference Architecture, you must include all of these H3 sub-sections/WAF pillars: Reliability, Security, Cost Optimization, Operational Excellence, and Performance Efficiency.

 ### Reliability

 > REQUIRED STATEMENT: Include the following statement to introduce the section:

 Reliability ensures your application can meet the commitments you make to your customers.
-For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).
+For more information, see [Overview of the Reliability pillar](/azure/architecture/framework/resiliency/overview).

 > This section includes resiliency and availability considerations.
 They can also be H4 headers in this section, if you think they should be separated.
 > Are there any key resiliency and reliability considerations (past the typical)?